 3067B A Survey of Fish Biology: lecture 2 hours, seminar 1 hour, R.G.
 Boutilier, R.W.
 Doyle, R.K.
 O'Dor.
 Prerequisites: Biology 2046 or 2060, Biology 2015 or 2020.
 The topics covered include fish systematics, physiology, behaviour and ecology.
 The primary purpose is to prepare students for Honours research projects in fish biology and to provide the background necessary for entry to 4th-year courses such as Fisheries Population Biology, and Fisheries Oceanography.
 Although no laboratory is scheduled, practical and library research projects are required.

-3069A Animal Population Ecology: lecture/tutorial 2 hours, lab (open) 3 hours, H. Whitehead.
+3069A Animal Population Ecology: lecture/tutorial 2 hours, lab 3 hours, H. Whitehead.
 Prerequisites: Biology 2046 or 2060, Math 1000, 1010, 1060.
-This class considers: A) techniques of assessing animal populations; B) the basics of population biology; C) simple models of population growth; D) how factors such as environmental fluctuation, spatial heterogeneity, predation and competition affect population growth and stability; E) the management of animal populations.
-Emphasis will be on real populations of animals, although theoretical concepts will be considered when they are relevant or interesting.
-During open lab sessions students will analyse field data and simulate the dynamics of model populations.lored in the (open) lab sessions.
+Population ecology of a representative species is used to exemplify various demographic factics and situations: a marine copepod for links with physiological ecology; an "out-break" insect for density-independence and questions of control; a passerine bird for density-independence and the adaptedness of demographic parameters; lemmings for cycles and "selfregulation" hypotheses; eastern Canadian seals for problems of management and control of long-lived species; cranes and condors for the demography of threatened species.
+The demography of "model" species is explored in the (open) lab sessions.

 3070R Principles of Animal Physiology: lecture 2 hours, discussion 1 hour, lab 3 hours, R.G.
 Boutilier, R.K.
 O'Dor, Instructor M.J.
-O'Halloran.
-Prerequisites: Biology 2001 and 2020 or 2015 (in which a minimum C grade is required).
+O'Halloran. prerequisites: Biology 2001 and 2020 or 2015 (in which a minimum C grade is required).
 A discussion of the mechanisms which coordinate the activities of cells within multi-cellular organisms and permit such organisms to maintain a stable internal environment in a changing external environment.
 The emphasis is on the mechanisms most widely distributed through the animal kingdom.
-The laboratories are designed to dilustrate these "principles of physiology" in a variety of organisms and to demonstrate the experimental approaches used to study physiology.
+The laboratories are designed to illustrate these "principles of physiology" in a variety of organisms and to demonstrate the experimental approaches used to study physiology.

-3071R Physiology of Marine Animals: lecture 2 hours, discussion 1 hour, lab 3 hours, R.K.
+3071R Physiology of Marine Animals: lecture 2 hours, discussion 1 hour, ab 3 hours, R.K.
 O'Dor, R.G.
 Boutilier, Instructor, M.J.
 O'Halloran.
-Same prerequisites as 3070.
-Credit may not be given for both 3070 and 3071.
+Prerequisites: Biology 3321 and 2020 or 2015.
+Credit may not be given for poth 3070 and 3071.
 The problems of animals in a marine environment are quite different from those found in air or fresh water, but the "physiological principles" are similar.
-This class deals with the same principles as 3070, but emphasizes the special characteristics of marine animals in the laboratory and the techniques necessary to study them.
+This class deals with the same principles as 3070, but emphasizes the special characteristics of marine animals in the aboratory and the techniques necessary to study them.

 3073B Plant Physiology: lecture 2 hours, lab 3 hours, D.G.
 Patriquin.
-Prerequisites: Biology 2110 or 2015 or 2020 or permission of instructor.
-Topics include water relations, photosynthesis, respiration, nitrogen metabolism, transport, translocation, and some aspects of plant development, crop physiology and productivity.
+Prerequisites: Biology 2002 and 2110 or 2015 or 2020 or permission of instructor.
+Topics include water relations, photosynthesis, respiration, nitrogen, metabolism, transport, translocation, and some aspects of plant development, crop physiology and productivity.

 3075B Plant-Soil Relationships: lecture 2 hours, lab 3 hours, D.G.
 Patriquin.
 This class deals with processes that are involved in the exchange of materials between plants and soils, and that limit plant growth under field conditions.
 The emphasis is on cultivated plants, but the material is relevant to natural systems, and reference is made to aquatic angiosperms and sediments.
 Topics include soil formation, soil aeration and root metabolism, water relationships, mineralization and humification of organic matter, plant mineral nutrition and ion uptake, fertilizers, saline soils and halophytic angiosperms, and plant-microbe interactions.
-Laboratory sessions deal with the design of field and greenhouse experiments and with the methodology of measuring the various properties and processes discussed in class.
+Laboratory sessions deal with he design of field and greenhouse experiments and with the methodology if measuring the various properties and processes discussed in class.